DataFire/Integrations/integrations/generated/osisoft/README.md

 #### Input
 * input `object`
   * webId **required** `array`: The ID of a stream.
 Multiple streams may be specified with multiple instances of the parameter.
   * selectedFields `string`: List of fields to be returned in the response, separated by semicolons (;).
 If this parameter is not specified, all available fields will be returned.
+  * sortField `string`: The field or property of the object used to sort the returned collection.
+For better performance, by default no sorting is applied.
+'Name' is the only supported field by which to sort.
+  * sortOrder `string`: The order that the returned collection is sorted.
+The default is 'Ascending'
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[StreamValues]](#items[streamvalues])

 ### StreamSet_GetInterpolatedAdHoc
-Returns interpolated values of the specified streams over the specified time range at the specified sampling interval.
+Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.

 ```js